 Adhere to risk assessment: UK Camping Trip risk assessment

-Trip abroad with a tour operator (e.g. organised trip with Invasion, Ilovetour or Outgoing)
+Trip abroad with a tour operator (e.g. an organised trip with Invasion, Ilovetour, Outgoing or other travel companies)

 Submit form (at least two weeks in advance of your trip): Trip Abroad Form (with tour operator)

 Adhere to risk assessment: Trip Abroad (with tour operator) risk assessment

 Trip leader should check EHIC and valid travel/medical insurance of all participants.
 Participants who fail to obtain this must sign the Society Trip Disclaimer (to be kept by trip leader).

 The following Tour Operators have signed up to our Code of Conduct.
 This was introduced in 2015 by the Activities Officer to provide guarantees for societies booking their foreign trips through external companies and covers contract, finance, customer service and trip representatives.
 We'd advise you to read it and keep a copy in case of any problems on your trip!